What we Do

 The Wisconsin State

-Capitol Police is a member of the Wisconsin Emergency Management Air
+Capitol Police is co-chair of the Wisconsin Emergency Management Air

 Coordination Group.
 Our role is to coordinate information between any